KennethLeeJE8/monzo-hat-integration/README.md

 Use npm start to start the React Application

 ## .env file
-Duplicate the .env.example file and name the duplicate .env, changing the variables accordingly
+Duplicate the .env.example file and name the duplicate .env, changing the following variables accordingly:

 grant_type: Keep as authorization_code